 Police commissioner board members may or may not have experience in law enforcement, and they often come from a wide range of backgrounds.
 Requirements vary by jurisdiction.
 In many cases, these police commissioners must be residents of the city in which they plan on serving, and their election or appointment must be approved by the city council.

 Police commissioners' salaries vary according to the size of the city for which they work.
 Compensation might also fluctuate depending on whether a commissioner works for a city or state government.
 For example, salaries for police commissioners working in large metropolitan areas like New York City and Boston hover at around $200,000 per year.
 State police commissioners could earn comparable salaries, while police commissioners working in smaller municipalities might earn annual wages closer to $125,000 per year.
+According to the Bureau of Labor Statistics, the mean annual salary for supervisors of police and detectives was $93,100 in 2018.

 Members elected to civilian police commissioner boards on a part-time basis can receive a small salary of between $2,000 and $7,000.
 Other members might simply be reimbursed for travel expenses accumulated during their service.